Recommendations

 Senior Film Conservator

 The evocative power of I Feel Like a Feather in the Breeze (1936) continues to haunt audiences with its unique vision, the artistic provocations of I Feel Like a Feather in the Breeze demand a follow-up of equal intensity.
-Explore the following titles to broaden your appreciation for Short excellence.
+Explore the following titles to broaden your appreciation for Animation excellence.

 The visceral impact of I Feel Like a Feather in the Breeze (1936) stems from to transcend the limitations of its 1936 budget and technology.